Thomas Square: History

 After the Privy Council demarcated Thomas Square's enlargement on March 8, 1850, the park was still merely a dusty field.
 A "cheap fence" was installed around 1873.
 Oats were sown and harvested and algaroba (kiawe) trees were planted soon after 1873, but there was still little shade.
-It was around this time that the merchant Archibald Scott Cleghorn (husband of Princess Miriam Likelike, father of Princess Kaʻiulani, and brother-in-law of Kalākaua and Liliuokalani) began stewarding Thomas Square and Emma Square (Honolulu's only two parks at that point).
+It was around this time that the merchant Archibald Scott Cleghorn (husband of Princess Miriam Likelike, father of Princess Kaʻiulani, and brother-in-law of Kalākaua and Liliʻuokalani) began stewarding Thomas Square and Emma Square (Honolulu's only two parks at that point).
 By 1883, Cleghorn had approved Robert Stirling's park design, which laid out a series of circular and semicircular paths.
 Since Honolulu's treasury was in "dire condition" at the time, Cleghorn brought banyan trees from ʻĀinahau, his Waikiki estate, to plant and create more shade.
 He also asked his friends for money to design and build a bandstand, seating, and add more planting.
 Within several years, the bandstand was designed and installed by F. Wilhelm while more shrubs and trees were planted.
 The improved park celebrated a successful grand opening on April 7, 1887 where the Royal Hawaiian Band performed to a huge crowd.

 In 1925 it was made into a park managed by the City and County of Honolulu.

 In the early 1930s, the Parks Boards commissioned and adopted a renovation landscape plan by Catherine J. Richards and Robert O. Thompson.
 The renovation included a mock orange hedge along the curbs, flower beds bisecting a central walkway, and a terraces and coral wall parallel to Beretania Street.
 It was during this renovation period in 1932 that The Outdoor Circle donated the central memorial fountain, dedicating it to the late Beatrice Castle Newcomb, who had been the President of the Outdoor Circle from 1922 to 1929.